The colours were on-brand. The photography was professional. The copy explained what the business did. And nobody was doing anything.

 Common questions

 My website gets traffic.
-Why aren't visitors converting?
+Why isn't it converting visitors into leads?

 Traffic and conversions are separate problems.
 A site can attract consistent visitors and still fail to generate leads if it is not structured to guide people toward action.
 The message may not be immediately clear, the next step may not be obvious, or the trust signals may not be strong enough to earn a response.
 Any one of these is enough to lose a visitor.
 All three together — which is common — make conversion nearly impossible regardless of how much traffic arrives.

-How do I know if my website is a brochure or a working lead generator?
+How do I know if my website is a brochure or a conversion focused website?

 One question answers it: has your website generated a qualified lead in the last 30 days?
 If yes, it is working as a business asset.
 If no — regardless of how good it looks — it is a brochure.
-A beautiful brochure, possibly.
-But not a tool that is doing the job it should be doing.
+A website brand audit will tell you specifically why it is not converting and what needs to change first.

-Do I need to rebuild my website to fix this?
+Do I need to rebuild my website to fix the conversion problem?

 Not always.
-Sometimes the structure is sound but the calls to action are wrong.
+Sometimes the structure is sound but the calls to action are placed wrong.
 Sometimes the user journey is missing entirely.
-Sometimes the trust signals are absent or the messaging is too vague to tell the right visitor they are in the right place.
-A website audit identifies what is actually broken before any work begins — so the fix addresses the right things, not just the visible ones.
+Sometimes the messaging is too vague to tell the right visitor they are in the right place.
+A website brand audit identifies what is actually broken before any work begins — so whatever comes next is aimed at the right problem, not just the most visible one.

-What is a lead capture system and do I need one?
+What is a website user journey and why does my site need one?